iredelmeier/oteps/text/0000-sdk-as-exporter.md

 This RFC addresses two main concerns:

-1. Prevent the need to reimplement core code in order to OpenTelemtry without the full SDK
+1. Prevent the need to reimplement core code in order to use OpenTelemtry without the full SDK
 1. Enable the API to provide concrete types for improved usability

 ## Explanation